chrisaquin0/chrisaquin0.github.io/index.md

-# Hello World
+# Christopher Aquino's Portfoio

 This is my home page!
-My name is Christopher Aqiomp and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is Computer Science .
+My name is Christopher Aquino and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is Computer Science.

 ## Computer Science Projects

-My GitHub page is http://github.com/your_username.
+My GitHub page is http://github.com/chrisaquin0.

 ### CPSC 120